Judaic Studies (JUST)

 JUST 2743 Jewish Humor: Origins and Meaning (4 Credits)

 Writers, scholars, and comedians all claim to locate an identifiable strain of “Jewish humor” running from the Bible through to today’s literary humorists and provocative stand-up comics.
 This course takes humor seriously in an effort to reveal the development of “Jewish humor” in America from a comparative context.
 But is there such a thing as Jewish humor?
 And if so, what are its sources and characteristics?
 Does it exist across cultures and in different linguistic communities?
 Through lectures, discussion, exercises and papers, students gain a broad understanding of the history, psychology, and philosophy of humor as it relates to Jewish arts and letters in America.
+This course counts toward the Analytical Inquiry: Society and Culture requirement.
 This course is cross-listed with ENGL 2743.

 JUST 2745 Israeli Television and Cinema: Representing Cultural Diversity in Israeli Life (4 Credits)